My first task when moving to a new country or city is to figure out my “food system”.

 - Select items in the large supermarkets: Mega Comercial Mexicana, Chedraui, Aki Gran Mayoreo, Soriana and Walmart.

 - Specialty food stores: In Playa del Carmen these are DAC and Pacsa Deli.

 - Organic stores: Organik Boutique, Bio Natural and Organic Market in Playa.

-- Bridging the ‘organic gap’ with low pesticide fruit and vegetable options.
+- Bridging the ‘organic gap’: Using low pesticide fruit and vegetable options in place of organics.

 The first two options are obvious.
 I’ll outline what you can get from the large supermarket chains (this is mostly the same no matter where you are in Mexico).
 Organic stores tend to offer the same products and brands across Mexico as there is a limited selection of them available in the Mexican market.
 So throughout this post I identify specific brands and products that fit our needs to look out for or ‘ask’ your store to order in for you.
 Each town has its own organic stores, so if you’re outside the Riviera Maya region, you’ll need to find your own local organic store.

 Finally, there are areas where I have not been able to find exactly what I wanted (if you do find some of these items, please let me know in the comments).
 Specifically this has been the case with low toxin organic vegetables, fruits and quality organ meats.
 In these cases I bridge the gap with a selection of conventional options that are lower in toxins.

 Now to the “where you can find what” details…

 (Note: Some of the specific Spanish vocabulary you may find useful is in italics between brackets).

 100% Grass-Fed Meats